Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-\emph{(iii) Charge selection} - The different nuclei are selected according to the energy deposited in the PSD.
-A correction is applied to the signal of the PSD bars, accounting for light attenuation, detector alignment and incident angle~\cite{DONG201931, Ma_2019}.
-After this correction, the signal can be considered to be proportional to $\rm Z^2$, in accordance with the Bethe-Bloch equation (with Z being the charge of the incident particle).
+\emph{(iii) Charge selection}.
+The different nuclei are selected according to the energy deposited in the PSD.
+A correction is applied to the signal of the PSD bars, accounting for light attenuation, detector alignment, and incident angle~\cite{DONG201931, Ma_2019}.
+After this correction, the signal can be considered to be proportional to $\rm Z^2$, in accordance with the Bethe-Bloch equation (with \emph{Z} being the charge of the incident particle).
 The PSD global deposited energy for a particular event is obtained by combining the independent energy loss readings from each of the 2 PSD layers.
 The deposited energy loss not only depends on the charge of the incident particle but also on its primary energy.
 For this reason, the charge selection is performed in different bins of energy deposited in the BGO calorimeter.
 For each bin, the PSD global energy distribution of the events is fitted using a Landau convoluted with a Gaussian function (LanGaus).
 The Landau function describes fluctuations in energy loss of ionizing particles and the Gaussian is used to account for detector effects.
 From these fits, the most probable value (MPV) and width value (sigma) of the resulting function are obtained.
 Both the MPV and sigma values have a dependence on the total energy deposited in the calorimeter.
 This dependence is modeled by fitting the MPV and sigma obtained from the fits with a fourth-order polynomial function of the logarithm of the energy, which is used to retrieve a charge selection condition for different values of deposited energy.
 The functions obtained for flight data and MC data were found to have a slight disagreement, probably because of an overestimation of the back-scattering effect in MC simulations.
 In order to account for this mismatch, a smearing correction is applied to the charge distributions for MC results: the proton and helium peaks are corrected in order to match MPV and sigma of flight data.
 Figure~\ref{fig:PSD_dist} shows an example of the PSD charge distributions for three different bins of deposited energy and their comparison with MC data, after the smearing correction.
 The vertical dashed lines show the charge selection conditions, with a maximum value of MPV$_{\rm He}$ + 6$\sigma_{\rm He}$ and a minimum value of MPV$_{\rm p}$ - 2$\sigma_{\rm p}$, where the sigma value is given by $\sigma=\sqrt{Width_{\rm Landau}^{2}+\sigma_{\rm Gaus}^{2}}$.
-These limits are optimized and chosen to maximize the statistics while maintaining a low-background level ($\lesssim$ 0.4\% up to 10~TeV, see background section).
+These limits are optimized and chosen to maximize the statistics while maintaining a low background level ($\lesssim$ 0.4\% up to 10~TeV, see background section).
+Finally, it was checked that using the STK as charge detector, and therefore adding events that do not cross the PSD, does not significantly increase the acceptance (less than 5\% and only at low energies) given the requirements of the lateral shower containment in the calorimeter.